Faculty and Staff

 Being committed to community outreach at home and abroad, Dr. Everett has been involved with several service organizations including Huntridge Teen Clinic for the Homeless, Veterans Clinic, Boys and Girls Club of America and Upward Bound.
 Additionally, she has served on mission trips to Ecuador, Mexico and Bolivia.
 Her community involvement both locally and internationally has been enriching and gratifying and she hopes to continue with outreach at the Hunt School of Dental Medicine.
 She is excited to bring her passion and expertise to her colleagues, students and the El Paso community.

-Dr. Wenlian Zhou, profess and assistant dean of clinical education, joined the TTUHSC El Paso faculty September 2021.
+Dr. Wenlian Zhou, professor and associate dean of clinical education, joined the Texas Tech Health El Paso faculty September 2021.

 Dr. Wenlian Zhou earned D.D.S., D.M.D. and Ph.D. degrees in Dentistry and Orthodontics, and an MPH in Healthcare Administration and Policy.
 In 1998, she was invited to “The Morphology and Structure of the Craniofacial Bone of Human Beings Using Advanced Moirs Topography and Anthropometry” project as the principal researcher by the Chinese Academy of Sciences, leading to many publications.
 She has over twenty years of experience as a dental educator, practitioner, and orthodontist in both China and the United States.